a-nesse/acromuse_atari/README.md

 # ACROMUSE and DQN implementation for playaing Atari games
 The `atari_acromuse.py` script runs evolutionary training of agents using the ACROMUSE approach[1].
 When restarting training, simply run `python atari_acromuse.py restart_generation` with `restart_generation` replaced by the generation number to restart training from.
+The agents are scored using a specified number of steps within the environment and the top n agents are evaluated to determine the elite.
+As default, the config is set to use 2000 steps to rank the agents and only evaluate the highest scoring as the elite agent.
+All agents are saved during training.

 The `atari_demo.py` will run a demo of an agent within a specified environment.
 Use `python atari_demo.py environment_name agent_path optional_epsilon_value optional_net_config_path`.

+For the DQN implementation, check the `dqn_implementation` folder or run `python -m dqn_implementation.atari_dqn.py` from this parent directory.

 ### Configs